Webinar Checklists: Before, During and After

 Being polite is essential, no matter if you're meeting someone in real life or online.
 Always send a thank you email to show your appreciation for the time they dedicated to your event.

-To improve your future performances, send a survey to your participants and ask them for feedback.
+To improve your future performances and webinar checklist send a survey to your participants and ask them for feedback.
 If you prefer, you can also do this during the webinar session, after the event comes to an end.
 LiveWebinar provides you with the option of Tests & Surveys to ask for an opinion when attendees are still "warm".
 You can gather all of the responses in one place and analyze them later.

-Since the event has come to an end, you should close the landing page.
+Since the event and webinar planning has come to an end, you should close the landing page.
 You're not going to need it anymore, so it's time to say goodbye.

 Three days after